janessatran/railsapp/README.md

 * Enables users to edit their profiles
 * Enable users to "favorite" other user's cheatsheets
 * Practice test-driven-development and write tests for models/controllers
+* Add option to make cheatsheet private

 ### Future Tasks
 * Update the front-end of the application
 * Add link on user profile to enable easy access to their "favorite" cheatsheets
-* Add option to make cheatsheet private
+* Enable users to edit cheatsheet

 ### Bugs
 * None yet... but I'm on the lookout!